Lupin3000/RPLidar/readme.md

 # RPLidar A1M8

+**:point_right: Very Important :point_left:**

+You can adapt, improve and use the code for your projects as you wish.
+The author of this repository take no responsibility for your use or misuse or any damage on your devices!

+## Information

 The Python3 scripts for [RPLIDAR A1](https://www.slamtec.com/en/Lidar/A1) run on Linux, macOS and Windows.
 Latest rplidar documentation can be found [here](https://rplidar.readthedocs.io/en/latest/).

 Examples: